pawelc/docs/toread1.md

 Position-based Content Attention for Time Series Forecasting with Sequence-to-sequence RNNs Self-paced learning for latent variable models
-Delving into adversarial attacks on deep policies
+Delving into adversarial attacks on deep policies Kalman filters improve lstm network performance in problems unsolvable by traditional recurrent nets Sequential Neural Models with Stochastic Layers Memory-Efficient Backpropagation Through Time
+The Future of Memory Remembering, Imagining, and the Brain Is the brain a good model for machine intelligence Evidence integration in model-based tree search Artificial intelligence Deep neural reasoning Mastering the game of Go with deep neural networks and tree search Kalman filtering and neural networks
+Training recurrent networks using the extended kalman filter An evolutionary algorithm that constructs recurrent neural networks Evolutionary optimization of long short-term memory neural network language model Long Short-Term Memory Over Tree Structures